 Lavender is an essential oil that can be used to relax and alleviate stress.
 However, consider using other aromatherapy benefits of essential oils like Clary Sage or Jasmine, which help to alleviate physical symptoms of PMS and cramps while also increasing concentration.
 Simply add a few drops in your diffuser near your bed and voila!

 4. Max out your self-care tricks

 When you are menstruating, step up your self-care game.
-The drop in your hormone levels is making you more irritable, achy and tired.
-Plan ahead for more rest and less activities, when possible.
+The drop in your hormone levels is making you more irritable, achy, and tired.
+Plan ahead for more rest and fewer activities, when possible.
 Since you know your cycle days and mood patterns from item #1, schedule a work-from-home day, squeeze in a power nap, read that book you’ve been eyeing, make yourself a bath or take a cooking break by ordering take out.